d-zucho/obsidian_the_grind/Section 2 - Sketching.md

-table topic as "Topic", course as "Course", file.cday as "Created" FROM "040 - Design" where course = "ztm-web-design" and type != "sectionIndex" and type != "class" q sort file.cday desc
+table topic as "Topic", course as "Course", file.cday as "Created" FROM "040 - Design" where course = "ztm-web-design" and type != "sectionIndex" and type != "class" and section = "2 - Sletching" sort file.cday desc
 ```